wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==
 = 4.7.9 =
 * [Note] Jason is back!
 Apologies for the radio silence in the last few months, due to personal reasons.
 Please know that this plugin is still very much alive and kicking.
 I'm working on cleaning up my development environment, updating the Git repository and streamlining coding workflows.
 I'm catching up on past and new feature requests and pending bugfixes.
 As always, thank you for your continued support.
+* [Note] Happy birthday, Slimstat: April 2019 marks your 9th year in the [WordPress repository](https://plugins.trac.wordpress.org/changeset/227217) and your 13th year overall.
+Not many plugins out there can brag about that!
 * [Update] Our optimized fork of the Browscap Library is now available as a public Github repository.
 Slimstat will now check for updates on Github directly, which streamlines our deployment workflow.
 Feel free to contact us if you experience any issues with the new data file.

 = 4.7.8.3 =